create-go-app/cli/README.md

 First of all, [download](https://golang.org/dl/) and install **Go**.
 Version `1.11` or higher is required.

-Next, download the **latest** version of the Create Go App CLI to your computer:
+Next, download the **latest** version of the Create Go App CLI to your system:

 ```bash
 go get -u github.com/create-go-app/cli